lightspeed-IN/bms-tracker/README.md

-# 🎬 BookMyShow Tracker
+# 🎬 BookMyShow Movie Format Tracker

-Get an **automatic email the moment bookings open** for any movie on BookMyShow — runs every 30 minutes in the cloud for free.
+Get an **automatic email the moment bookings open** for any movie on BookMyShow — runs every 15 minutes in the cloud for free.
 No server, no laptop needed.

 > Built for Mumbai but works for any city on BookMyShow!